DrMaxNix/oladmxctl/README.md

 # olaDMXctl
-Command-line tool to control dmx channels with olad
+Command-line tool for controlling individual dmx channels with olad